 Low back pain (LBP) is one of the most common types of pain involving the musculoskeletal system.
-LBP sufferers may sometimes miss work or be unable participate in desired activities or social outings.
-It can be so disabling that out of desperation, they visit the emergency room (ER).
+Its sufferers may sometimes miss work or be unable participate in desired activities or social outings.
+It can even become so disabling that out of desperation, LBP patients visit the emergency room (ER) in search of relief.

 There are many causes of LBP.
 Some of the obvious include over-lifting/carrying, performing a task for too long or with too many repetitions, and sitting or standing in one position for too long.
 However, frequently LBP seems to occur for no apparent reason or at least none that can be clearly identified.
 One of the most basic causes of LBP is simply standing on two, rather than four legs.
-When comparing a 4-legged to a 2-legged subject, arthritis of the spine and disk degeneration occurs much earlier in those of us with two legs.
-This is due partially because 2/3rds of our weight is supported by the low back and pelvis.
-In addition, vertical loading occurs in the 2-legged subject whereas the load is distributed between four legs in a horizontal fashion in the 4-legged species.
+When comparing a four-legged subject (like a dog, for example) with a two-legged subject (a human), arthritis of the spine and disk degeneration occurs much earlier in those who walk on two legs.
+This is due partially because 2/3rds of the weight is supported by the low back/pelvis and vertical loading occurs in the two-legged subject whereas the load is distributed between four legs in a horizontal fashion in the four-legged species.
 Other less obvious causes of LBP include physical characteristics such as flat feet (fallen arches), a short leg resulting in a tipped pelvis, carrying too much weight, being out of shape/weak muscles, and even hereditary factors.
 Non-physical characteristics include diet, exercise participation, lifestyle, stress, and other psychological conditions such as depression, anxiety, and bipolar disorder.
 Hence, treatment for LBP must address the entire person, not just the low back since often, several of the characteristics mentioned here are present and may contribute to LBP.